 January 15th is Martin Luther King Jr. Day, a United States federal holiday that honors MLK’s birthday and the amazing accomplishments he achieved for racial equality in his lifetime.

 Since it’s a day off for many people, they won’t check their emails as often as they would during a workday.
-That’s okay, as the only email you should send for this somber holiday is one in honor of Dr. King.
+That’s okay; you can still send an email in honor of Dr. King.

 January is National Blood Donor Month, a great cause.
 According to the American Red Cross Blood Services, the need for platelets or blood in the United States is once every two seconds, with up to 29,000 red blood cell units required.